Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Discussion

 \section{Discussion}

 The study results provide evidence that the intrinsically motivated robot behavior is perceived as more warm than the behavior of the reactive baseline robot.
 The dimension Warmth is one of the universal dimensions for humans judging social attributes of other humans~\citep[e.g.,][]{JuddJames-HawkinsEtAl-05,FiskeCuddyEtAl-07,AbeleHaukeEtAl-16}.
 Notably, a high scoring for Warmth is considered positive, i.e., desirable, and leads to more positive interactions with peers.
 There is first evidence that this also applies to robots perceived as more warm too.
 Recent research on robot behavior in HRI has shown that human participants prefer to continue interacting with the robot they perceive as most warm~\citep{OliveiraArriagaEtAl-19,ScheunemannCuijpersEtAl-20}.
 Our results show that the intrinsically motivated robot displays behavior that caused participants to rate the robot higher in Warmth compared to the behavior of the reactive baseline robot.
 This is an indicator that intrinsically motivated autonomy in robots may prove to be relevant for human-robot interaction.
 Further support is provided by the statistically significant effect for the dimension Likeability, which indicates that participants do like the intrinsically motivated robot more.
-Despite these promising results, future research is needed to confirm these findings for participants with a different social background or different skill set.

-The current game-like study design helped us to focus on the Warmth dimension.
-Participants did not perceive the robot differently for neither of the two dimensions Perceived Intelligence and Competence in any of the conditions.
-This may reflect that the participants did not know if the robot had any goals.
-Although Competence and Warmth are mainly considered unique dimensions, some interference and correlations have been pointed out between them~\citep{FiskeCuddyEtAl-07, AbeleHaukeEtAl-16}.
-The lack of an effect for neither Perceived Intelligence nor Competence is therefore an important feature of our study design, which allows for an isolated observation of the influences of IM on the perception of Warmth.
+The current robotologist study design helped us to focus on the Warmth dimension.
+Participants did not perceive the robot differently for either of the two dimensions Perceived Intelligence and Competence in any of the conditions.
+This reflects that the participants did not assign a similar (or any) implicit goal to the robot.
+Although Competence and Warmth are mainly considered unique dimensions, some interference and correlations have been pointed out between them~\citep{FiskeCuddyEtAl-07,AbeleHaukeEtAl-16}.
+The lack of an effect for both Perceived Intelligence and Competence is therefore an important feature of our study design, which allows for an isolated observation of the influences of IM on the perception of Warmth.